sakai-mirror/test-harness/xdocs/README-INTEGRATION-TESTING.txt

           <forkMode>pertest</forkMode>

-5) If you need to tailor Sakai's configuration specifically for your tests, add a "sakai.properties" to a test resources directory and then call the "setSakaiHome" static method to point there.
-Here's an example from the User Directory Service integration tests:
+5) If you need to tailor Sakai's configuration specifically for your tests, add "sakai.properties" to a test resources directory and then call the "setSakaiHome" static method to point there.
+Here's an example from the test-harness's own integration tests:

-public class AuthenticatedUserProviderTest extends SakaiTestBase {
+public class ChildContextDependencyInjectionTest extends SakaiDependencyInjectionTests {
 	...
 	static {
-		// Sakai will use "resources/nocache/sakai.properties"
+		// Sakai will use "resources/childcontext/sakai.properties"
-		setSakaiHome(AuthenticatedUserProviderTest.class, "nocache");
+		setSakaiHome("childcontext");
 	}

 6) To run your tests, simply start from the integration-test directory